jupyter-on-openshift/poc-hub-openshift-auth/README.md

 Deploying the Example
 ---------------------

-To deploy the example, run:
+Once the images above have finish building, it deploy the example, run:

 ```
 oc new-app --template jupyterhub-ocp-oauth